EXCLUSIVE-Norway's Yara close to acquiring Brazil's Petrobras fertilizer unit

 The sources did not specify the deal value, but said it will be lower than $100 million, since the unit is not yet operational.

-Petrobras has been trying to sell the unit for a while.
+Petrobras has been trying to sell the unit for some time.
 In February it agreed to sell it to Russian group Acron, but the deal collapsed.
 In May, the oil company relaunched the process with advisory of the investment banking unit of Banco Bradesco SA.

 Other companies interested in the deal included Brazilian group Unigel and steelmaker CSN.
 The final deal announcement has been delayed due to recent changes in Petrobras' board.